-Donated materials for the years ended December 31 consist of the following:
+Donated materials for the years ended December 31, 2023 and 2022 consisted of food totaling \$339,511 and \$113,162, respectively.

-2022 2021

-Program:

-Food 113,162 \$ 85,022

 Food items are valued based on estimates of wholesale value that would be received for selling similar products in the United States.
-All donated materials for 2022 and 2021 are without donor restrictions.
+All donated materials for 2023 and 2022 are without donor restrictions.

 In addition, a number of volunteers have contributed significant amounts of time to BHS for services for which no value has been recorded in the consolidated financial statements.
-Total unrecorded volunteer hours were 4,447 for 2022 and 7,495 for 2021.
+Total unrecorded volunteer hours were 7,515 for 2023 and 4,447 for 2022.